Toddler Hair Trouble

 The amount of posts I see claiming to be simple include what looks like four dozen bows and braids.
 My daughter may have gorgeous hair, but she will only allow it to be touched if she’s moving.
 She needs to be hog tied and held down for any amount of styling to be successful.
 She will bite, punch, and throw her head back.

 When I’ve asked other moms what their methods or tips were, I got laughed it.
 Usually, I hear a remark that insinuates that it’s my fault.
-Then, they offer to do her hair because they are sure she will allow them to style it.
+Then, they offer to do her hair, because they are sure she will allow them to style it.
 While they sit on their high horse, I just roll my eyes until I get a headache.
-The only two people who my daughter will sit for without a struggle are my husband and his mom.
+The only person who my daughter will sit for without a struggle is my husband.

 At some point before my daughter goes to school, I’m determined to master the cute hair styles.
 I will continue to buy headbands and clips in hopes of wearing her down.
 Thankfully, the dog now takes things from her with caution.

 I’ve noticed her taking the brush into her room and slowly growing interest.
 She loves attempting to brush my hair and her dolls hair.
 Hopefully, she eventually grows to enjoy it.